Thursday, August 28, 2025

 made joyful horse noises

-until the adolescent teeth
+until adolescent teeth

 on a bike sprocket of logic